NYC - YTO

 The average price of all round-trip flights from New York to Toronto clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from New York to Toronto, look for departures on Saturdays and avoid leaving on a Monday, as it's usually the priciest day.
-When flying back from Toronto, Friday is the cheapest day to fly and Tuesday is the most expensive.
+If you are looking for a flight deal from New York to Toronto, look for departures on Sundays and avoid leaving on a Wednesday, as it's usually the priciest day.
+When flying back from Toronto, Friday is the cheapest day to fly and Wednesday is the most expensive.

 What is the cheapest month to fly from New York to Toronto?